 I’ve always had steep mountains

-road to my soul.
+barring the road to my soul.

 I’ve tried to dig a few tunnels

 burrowing with words, not touch,

 with shock at invitation

 quaked with the fullness of horror

 leaving no easy pass through.